Wednesday, 25 May 2011

 SHIVA TEMPLE INSIDE THE PREMISES OF PILLAYARPATTI.

-The deity of this temple is known as "Marudeeswarar" as Marudha tree (In Sanskrit Arjuna Viruksha, The Botanical name is Termanalia Arjuna) worship is followed in this temple which indicates that this temple in an ancient temple.
+The deity of this temple known as "Marudeeswarar" is the Marudha tree (In Sanskrit Arjuna Viruksha, The Botanical name is Terminalia Arjuna) worship is followed in this temple which indicates that this temple is an ancient temple.
 The sculptor of Pasupatheeswarar, "A cow worshiping Lord Siva by offering his milk" is the special feature of this temple.
-Also kubera the Lord of wealth had worshiped at this temple.
+Also, Kubera the Lord of wealth worshiped at this temple.

-To illustrate the information that one where controls his five senses will be able to understand God, a sculpture of five headed snake wearing a Lingam on its neck is found here.
-The five head of the snake indicate the five senses while the Lingam indicates God.
-Also adding to the spirituality Goddess Lakshmi, Saraswati and Durgai are found together at the same sport.
+To illustrate the information that one who controls his five senses will be able to understand God, a sculpture of a Five hooded snake wearing a Lingam on its neck is found here.
+The five hoods of the snake indicate the five senses while the Lingam indicates God.
+Also adding to the spirituality Goddess Lakshmi, Saraswati, and Durgai are found together in the same sport.

-It is believed that by worshiping Kathyayini amman at this temple women get relived from sevvai dosham which prevent them from getting married.
-"Saptamatrikas" whom importance due to changing time are provided with a separate sannadhi known as Sakthi sannidhi at this temple.
+It is believed that by worshiping Kathyayini Amman at this temple women get relieved from sevvai dosha which prevents them from getting married.
+"Saptamatrikas" whose importance due to changing times are provided with a separate sannadhi known as Sakthi sannidhi at this temple.

 HOW TO REACH :